Is the Silent Treatment Abuse? 7 Eye-Opening Instances When It Is

 While the person at the receiving end of the abuse, depressed as they might be with their self-esteem shattered, might stay in the relationship, they soon start to develop resentment for the other party.

-They stop seeing their partner(s) in positive light, and they could lash out for relatively trivial things, as anger and disrespect join the fray.
+They stop seeing their partner(s) in a positive light, and they could lash out at relatively trivial things, as anger and disrespect join the fray.

 2. It breaks trust

-The thought of having someone you love and respect not value you as a person, not value your opinions, and constantly try to put you down by withholding affection can cause trust to evaporate.
+The thought of having someone you love and respect who does not value you as a person, does not value your opinions, and constantly tries to put you down by withholding affection can cause trust to evaporate.

 3. It decreases intimacy

+When trust is gone, anger and resentment arise, and one or more partners cannot be themselves in the relationship; intimacy is questioned.
 Conversations become sparse, forced, and guarded.
-It is only a matter of time before the relationship breaks down if it goes unchecked.
+If unchecked, it is only a matter of time before the relationship breaks down.

 10 ways to deal with silent treatment abuse